Lean Body Mass Calculator – Calculate Your Fat-Free Mass

 • FFMI benchmarks your muscular development independent of height

-Use this calculator as a starting point, then let AI Meal Planner build a nutrition plan optimized for your lean mass goals.
+Use this calculator as a starting point, then browse our high-protein meal plan for a nutrition plan optimized for your lean mass goals.

 Get Your Personalized Meal Plan